uvarc/rc-website/content/userinfo/rivanna/software/r.md

 rstudio &
 ```

 RStudio is also available through our web-based portal to Rivanna.
-For instructions on how to access it, see the [Rstudio Server page](https://arcs.virginia.edu/rstudio-server).
+For instructions on how to access it, see the [Rstudio Server access via OpenOnDemand](https://www.rc.virginia.edu/userinfo/rivanna/login/#web-based-access).

 # Submitting a Single-Core Job to the Cluster
 After you have developed your R program, you can submit it to the compute nodes by using a SLURM job script similar to the following: